Agilatech/versalink-mock-device/README.md

 ## VersaLink Mock Sensor device driver

-This device driver is specifically designed to be used with the Agilatech VersaLink IOT System.
+This device driver is specifically designed to be used with the Agilatech® VersaLink IIoT System.

 ### Install
 ```